-Since releasing my guide to masterbatching and production efficiency, soapmakers often ask me about specific recommendations for production soapmaking when starting a soap business.
+Since releasing my guide to masterbatching and production efficiency, available exclusively in Next Level, soapmakers often ask me about specific recommendations for production soapmaking when starting a soap business.

 The truth of the matter is, it depends on your budget, your process, your formula, and so much more.
 I've scaled two different soap companies to production soapmaking methods personally, as well as working with hundreds of soapmakers to do the same.